Mojo Links

 60+ placements per month.
 DR 60-90+ sources.
 UR 45+ typical.
 Required when target keywords have top-3 competitors averaging 500+ referring domains.
 Cost-per-link $1,200-4,000+.
 ROI 5-12x when run by an agency with vertical-specific publisher reach.
 Below $50K, the math does not scale to the placement volume required.

-How Does Vertical Multiply the Budget Floor?
+How Does Vertical Multiply The Budget Floor?

 Regulated verticals (legal, medical, finance, crypto, supplements, gambling) demand 3-5x the backlink investment of unregulated B2B for the same ranking outcome.
 The reason: top-3 competitors in regulated SERPs average 380-820 referring domains versus 85-290 for local services or e-commerce.